What to Look for When Buying a Classic VW Beetle / Bug

 7.)
 Spare Tire Well - The trunk seal can only do so much to keep water out of the trunk, and eventually they do go bad.
 Make sure that if there is a spare tire in the spare tire well; remove it and check for rust in the trough below it.
 Water will collect in this area and rot it out. *** Note that on a Super Beetle, the spare tire lays flat instead of being upright.

 8.)
 Frame Head - The Beetle frame is a pretty interesting creature.
-It consists of a long 'beam' that runs down the center of the car, which is the bulk of the support for the suspension and drive train.
-At the front of that beam is the 'Frame Head' which is where the front suspension, or beam is bolted on.
+It consists of a long 'tunnel' that runs down the center of the car, which is the bulk of the support for the suspension and drive train.
+At the front of that tunnel is the 'Frame Head' which is where the front suspension, or beam is bolted on.
 It's slightly triangular in shape and is directly below the gas tank.
 Usually you will see rot in the bottom of the frame head first.
+Note that Super Beetles do not have a beam, but instead have a MacPherson strut setup, though the frame head is still prone to rust.

 9.)
 Firewall (front) - The panel that seperates the passanger compartment from the trunk sometimes rots out at the bottom.
 This is from moisture finding its way either through the heater channels or through the trunk and sitting in the bottom.
 This area is most easily seen by removing the gas tank, but can also be viewed from under the car.
 Rust usually starts in the bottom outside corners where it meets the heater channels.